🌿🍄 Join Us for MushFest 2026! 🍄🌿

 ...plus so much more!

-We are proud to launch a groundbreaking initiative in collaboration with the United States Forest Service—a Fungal Biodiversity Survey of the Caddo National Grasslands.
-This ecologically rich and heavily wooded region is home to an incredible diversity of fungal species, and we aim to voucher, catalog, and document our discoveries through our iNaturalist Project.
+We are proud to launch a groundbreaking initiative — a Fungal Biodiversity Survey of this ecologically rich and heavily wooded part of North Texas.
+This area is home to an incredible diversity of fungal species, and we aim to voucher, catalog, and document our discoveries through our iNaturalist Project.

 With nearly 23,500 observations contributed by 220+ community members, we’re on a mission to double that number in the coming years!
 Our goal for 2026 is to collect and sequence DNA from 150+ unique and unidentified fungal specimens, with many of these discoveries happening at MushFest 2026!